Originally posted: January 14, 2018

 This practice obviously made me uncomfortable as my teacher was harsh in high school, highly critical, but he respected us as people at least.

 Despite this culture of fear, and the vibrancy of my classmates slowly leaving to be replaced with a cynicism and a quiet sadness, I thrived.
 I did well – minus the written work – I figured out what my teachers wanted and I gave it to them.
-I did better than I ever have as an actress, I learned fundamentals, I cried at will, I dealt the bitter analysis of my work, of my acting.
+I did better than I ever have as an actress, I learned fundamentals, I cried at will, I dealt with the bitter analysis of my work, of my acting.

 I did so well, in fact, that when I went to my acting teacher, telling him I was leaving the school, he asked me why and tried to convince me to stay.
 He summed it up to me not being used to hard work, that I was a quitter when things got rough.
 My whole life, nothing of the sort had ever been said to me.
 All I know, is in those few months I was at the school, I had never been more unhappy doing what I once loved.